Garden Insect Pests

 There are also a number of organic insecticides and fungicides.
 I believe that Safer puts out a three-in-one for insects, fungicide and mites.

 You can also use orange oil.
 Mix this at one ounce to one gallon of water.
 Or mix it in with your organic fertilizer.
 Medina Agriculture has orange oil and many organic fertilizers.

 Aphids are tiny brown, black, or green bugs that suck plant sap from leaves, causing them to drop.
 They secrete liquid on the leaves that promotes powdery mildew which promotes disease on the plants.
 Aphids enjoy most flowers, fruits and vegetables, trees, and ornamental plants.
 Use hot pepper spray and insecticidal soap.

-Pictured below is our squash plant that had powdery mildew after aphids attacked it.
+Pictured above is our squash plant that had powdery mildew after aphids attacked it.
 Liquid Copper took care of the problem.

 Armyworms are caterpillars before turning into moths and are found in North and South America.
 They eat everything so your garden will be destroyed if you have enough of them.
 They are yellow to gray with black stripes and should be destroyed on sight.
 They cannot survive freezing weather which is nice.

 The larvae (babies) are tiny white maggots and they grow into quarter inch gray flies.
 They enjoy any member of the cabbage family.
 The maggots tunnel into the roots of the cabbage plants The best prevention is to use floating row covers.
 Sprinkle the roots with red pepper dust.